rascul/lw/quests/queen.md

 layout: default
 ---

+Queen Morgase, when not in the Throne Room, may be found east of the Throne Room.
+Ask her to `issue quest`.

 1. It is paramount that we maintain a show of strength in the face of those who would test our resolve and fortitude.
    For every criminal permanently warranted who receives Andoran